Quantum squeezing cannot beat the standard quantum limit: Appendix

 Due to the correspondence between different pictures, increasing $\left(\Delta \hham\right)^2$ in this context only comes about through increasing the state response to $\theta$.
 In this analysis, it is incorrect to equate $\left(\Delta \hham\right)^2$ as the uncertainty in estimating the energy eigenvalues or the Hamiltonian $\hham$.
 It is the variance of the measurement results, assuming perfect measurements.
 Importantly, we see that states with large variance in measurement outcomes (i.e. noise) give the most information on $\theta$.
 This is in direct contradiction with the analysis provided by the squeezing community.

 There are some technical aspects to this analysis which means that working in the Schr\"odinger picture is preferable.
 In the main text, we assume that two state vectors have the same dependence on $\theta$.
 However in the Heisenberg picture, the dependence is included in the operator not the state vector, so we cannot make that assumption.
 Also when comparing a single spin with a squeezed state, we are comparing the variance of two different operators with different dimension.
 We don't have that issue in the Schr\"odinger picture because we are comparing inner products on normalised vectors.
 Even when the vector spaces are different dimensions, this is still ok.
-On a related point, defining the measurement variance is a tricky endeavour.
-Processing of raw experimental data is always required to obtain meaningful estimates, we don't just apply a $\hham$ operator to our system and receive the outcome $E_k$.
-There is nothing to stop us from multiplying the data by a large number and artificially increasing the variance.
-This operation does not improve our measurement precision and it can be hard to identify this artificial enhancement and separate it from actual improvements.
+On a related point, defining the measurement variance is a tricky endeavour because processing of raw experimental data is always required to obtain meaningful estimates.
+Experimentally one does not measure energy by mathematically applying the $\hham$ operator to a system upon which the outcome $E_k$ is returned.
+Instead, most often in spin experiments, spins are readout fluorescently where photons are collected and differences in photon counts are related to measurement outcomes.
+However, there is nothing to stop us from multiplying the photon data by a large number and artificially increasing the variance, or for that matter either not collecting data or performing disingenuous subtractions to reduce the variance.
+These operations do not improve our measurement precision and it can be hard to identify such artificial enhancements and separate them from actual improvements.